Nikko Hurtado: Career

-Hurtado was born in the San Fernando Valley, California in 1981 and began tattooing in 2002, eventually opening his own tattoo shop in 2010, Black Anchor Collective in Hesperia, California.
+Hurtado opened his own tattoo shop in 2010, Black Anchor Collective in Hesperia, California.
 He opened his new location Black Anchor in Los Angeles, California on Melrose Ave in 2017.
 He has been featured on LA Ink and Ink Master, as well as several instructional DVDs.
-In 2012 Hurtado participated as a jury member for the Chaudesaigues Award, an award that recognizes the career and the artistic choices of a tattoo artist.
-He has tattooed around the globe and given many instructional seminars about the use of his color theory and technique.
+Hurtado has become known as the go-to artist for color realism tattoos.
+His celebrity clients include Vanessa Bryant, Sean Combs, Dwayne Johnson, Drake, and Wale.